tanukibox/tanukeys/CODE_OF_CONDUCT.md

-# Code of Conduct Based on Free Software Principles
+# TanukiBox Code of Conduct

 ## 1. Introduction
 This document establishes a code of conduct based on the principles of free software, inspired by the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.en.html).
 Our community values freedom, cooperation, and inclusion, and we promote mutual respect among all participants.